Notifications

 The Blade

-template would look something like this:
+template would look like this:

 Hello <strong>{{ $name }}</strong>